LevelUpMarketers/Thompson-Engineering/DEV_DIARY.md

 96. 2025-11-12: Removed markup from the representative toggle label and aligned the Previous Companies repeater inputs with the other full-width text fields for consistent sizing.
 97. 2025-11-12: Narrowed the Previous Companies repeater to the standard field width by dropping its full-width class and custom CSS override.
 98. 2025-11-12: Rewired Student saving to the production schema, persisting the new contact, address, and association fields with updated AJAX handlers and labels.
+99. 2025-11-19: Enforced WordPress user creation for new students, prevented duplicate student emails, and aligned unique student IDs with the legacy email-plus-timestamp format.